Woombye, Queensland: Geography

 Woombye is accessible by Translink trains and buses.
 There are numerous rail services departing for Brisbane daily.

-The small township of Woombye is surrounded by what were once pineapple farms, which today are acreage properties and gated communities.
+The town of Woombye is surrounded by former pineapple farms, which today are acreage properties and gated communities.
 The first pineapple farm was owned and operated by Hugh and Alice Moorhouse, located on Moorhouse Road, which overlooks the township.
 The Woombye Light Horse Memorial is also named after MAJ Hugh Vardy Moorhouse (2 Feb 1903 – 11 Oct 1993).

 Woombye–Montville Road exits to the south.

 History

 The town has its roots in a settlement first known as Middle Camp, and later Cobb's Camp.
 It was established in 1868 as a staging depot and hotel for Cobb & Co stagecoaches at the halfway point on the road between Brisbane and Gympie, after the discovery of gold at Gympie.

-Cobbs Camp Provisional School opened on 17 August 1885.

 The town was renamed as Woombye in the 1880s.
 The name Woombye comes from the Kabi word wambai meaning black myrtle tree, which was used for handles for axes.

+Cobbs Camp Provisional School opened on 17 August 1885.
 The school was renamed Woombye State School in 1892.
+In 1977, a preschool was added to Woombye State School.

-In 1891 the North Coast railway from Landsborough to Yandina was opened, and it became a rail centre until 1914.
+In 1891, the North Coast railway from Landsborough to Yandina was opened, and it became a rail centre until 1914.

+In 1895, Thomas Davey grew the first pineapple crop in Woombye.
+Pineapple production increased in the 1950s, making Woombye the third largest producing area of pineapples in Queensland.

+On Wednesday 19 May 1897, a stump-capping ceremony was held for an Anglican church in Woombye.
+The church was built by volunteer labour led by Mr Kitson.
+St Margaret's Anglican Church was dedicated on Monday 28 Mary 1898 by Bishop William Webber.
+The timber church could seat 100 people.

 Woombye Pub was opened in 1900 as The Criterion Hotel, a hotel which stands on the site as a pub.

 The Woombye War Memorial was unveiled on 18 June 1925 by the Queensland Governor, Matthew Nathan.

 The Woombye branch of the Queensland Country Women's Association had formed before 1930.

-In 1977, a preschool was added to Woombye State School.
+The Big Pineapple opened on 15 August 1971.

+Thrill Hill Waterslides opened in 1979.

-On 5 February 1979 the Christian Outreach College (Sunshine Coast) was established by the Nambour Christian Outreach Centre on a 26 acre pineapple farm.
+On 5 February 1979, the Christian Outreach College (Sunshine Coast) was established by the Nambour Christian Outreach Centre on a 26 acre pineapple farm.
 The church and school were later renamed Suncoast Church and Suncoast Christian College respectively.
 In 2004, an adjoining 16 acre pineapple farm was purchased to expand the school.

 On 29 January 1980, Nambour Christian College was established with 36 students by the families of the New Life Assembly of God Nambour church.
 The name was changed to Nambour Christian College in 1992.